Barbecue Smoked Pulled Pork recipe - Carolina Style

 Transfer it to a large pan and cover with foil to rest at least 15 minutes.

-If this pulled pork recipe is done properly it should look like this
+If the pork is done properly it should look like this...

 Step 6: